Part of the Disruptors Series

 Rogier van den Berg, director of urban development at the World Resources Institute's Ross Center for Sustainable Cities, agrees that the pandemic will reinforce and accelerate existing trends of digitalization, but he's not confident we'll see the massive shift to remote working — and all the related changes in land use — some urbanists predict.
 People may be loving their work-from-home freedom in the short term, but he questions whether it is sustainable in the long term.
 The technology may be there, but is the human species really cut out for a life in bedroom slippers?

 Some pundits have gone so far as to suggest that the normalization of remote work will lead to the decline of large cities, as urbanites become untethered to their old offices and flee to less populous (read: less expensive) locales.
-A Politico article titled "The Death of the City" (tagline: "teleworking, not the coronavirus, is making urban living obsolete") claims, for example, that "For the first time since the earliest cities emerged in the Fertile Crescent some 6,000 years ago, concentrated urban centers no longer have a monopoly on the economic and cultural connections that make civilizations tick forward."
+A Politico article titled "The Death of the City" (tagline: "Teleworking, not the coronavirus, is making urban living obsolete") claims, for example, that "For the first time since the earliest cities emerged in the Fertile Crescent some 6,000 years ago, concentrated urban centers no longer have a monopoly on the economic and cultural connections that make civilizations tick forward."

 For van den Berg, that's a bit extreme.
 As an architecture student in the 1990s, he recalls Photoshopping corporate executives into beach scenes with palm trees.
 At the dawn of the internet, "we thought everyone would soon be working remotely," he says.
 But the renderings never fully meshed with reality.
-"No matter what sort of freedoms technology provides, you can't beat the advantages of being face-to-face, that quick spinning around of ideas that makes city life so attractive."
+"No matter what sort of freedoms technology provides, you can't beat the advantages of being face-to-face, that quick spinning around of ideas that make city life so attractive."
 His point is that the densely built downtowns of metropolises, and the office workplaces that typically comprise them, provide a sort of human alchemy so valuable to society that decentralization will never overcome the inertia of agglomeration.

 "Work is not only about efficiency; it's a social thing," says van den Berg.
 Not just for the high-paid creatives who we associate with open-office culture, but for the back-office bookkeepers and support staff.
 "There's a buzz in the mainstream media that cities are dead, but I totally believe in the power of cities — they've overcome so many complex issues in the past and have always found ways to reinvent themselves."

 Rather than a revolution, he sees more of a subtle pendulum shift.
 Plans for giant new corporate campuses, à la Amazon's HQ2, may be paused for the foreseeable future.
-Corporate real estate managers may be more likely to invest in suburban areas and second- and third-tier cities where the return-on-investment threshold is lower.
-There may be a balancing out of the trend toward city center development, with renewal of the dispersed office parks that dominated corporate life prior to the '90s.
+Corporate real estate managers may be more likely to invest in suburban areas and second and third-tier cities where the return-on-investment threshold is lower.
+There may be a balancing out of the trend toward city center development, with the renewal of the dispersed office parks that dominated corporate life prior to the '90s.
 But van den Berg doesn't see any of that killing the buzz of the big city.

 He ran a planning and consulting company in Rotterdam at the time and studied the conversion of office space to residential uses, which became fairly common in some European cities during the Great Recession.
 "It did those cities a lot of good," he says, but it didn't cause a drastic shift in the urban fabric.
 In fact, he admits that the vast majority of grand ideas that his firm proposed post-recession never came to pass — largely, he says, because "people tend to be very entrenched in the path of least resistance.
 I don't want to be too old-and-wise here, but I've seen these cycles before.
 The pandemic is an important moment in time, but it's not going to redefine the city as we know it."